 This week’s wine has developed something of a reputation of a giant-crusher, a wine not averse to David and Goliath-style tasting matches and not that uncommonly coming away the victor, or at least highly ranked, head held high.
 A simple Bordeaux Supérieur in terms of classification, thanks to the Grand Jury Européen Reignac has been putting illustrious names such as Latour and Ausone in their places in recent years.
 Naturally, I decided I had to track down a bottle to see whether I should be filling my cellar with case after case of this wine.
 First, though, a little background.

-Château Reignac dates from the 17th century, although its inclusion in the Grand Jury Européen tastings reflects a much more modern history.
-The estate lies near St Loubès to the northeast of Bordeaux on the isthmus that lies between the converging Garonne and Dordogne, at the western end of the Entre-Deux-Mers appellation (which only applies to the region's white wines, hence this is Bordeaux Supérieur).
+Château de Reignac dates from at least the 16th century, although its inclusion in the Grand Jury Européen tastings reflects a much more modern history.
+The estate lies near Saint-Loubès to the northeast of Bordeaux on the isthmus that lies between the converging Garonne and Dordogne, at the western end of the Entre-Deux-Mers appellation (which only applies to the region’s white wines, hence this is Bordeaux Supérieur).
 In the early 1990s this property, including its 80-hectare vineyard, was purchased by Yves and Stéphanie Vatelot who set about refurbishing and re-equipping the estate.
 Then, with the advice of Michel Rolland and American-born Bordeaux-based négociant Jeffrey Davies they created the giant-busting cuvée that I taste here today.
 The wine features in Noble Rot (Norton, 2004) in which William Echikson provides an account of the time proprietor Vatelot invited Davies for lunch accompanied by a blind tasting of three wines from the 1999 vintage.
-The trio comprised Lafite, Mouton and naturally Reignac.
+The trio comprised Lafite, Mouton and naturally the Grand Vin de Reignac.
 The disappointment was Lafite, whereas both Mouton and Reignac showed very well, although the first cost ten times the price of the second.
-Vatelot was triumphant (and was keen to raise his pricses!).
+Vatelot was triumphant (and was keen to raise his prices!).

 On the basis of this tasting, just this vintage, I remain unconvinced as to the merits of this wine.
 Of course, my tasting situation is quite different.
 I have the advantage of having a long time to assess this bottle, whereas the Grand Jury Européen have just minutes.
 I also have the disadvantage of not tasting this blind, which may naturally have coloured my judgement.
 And it is hard to ignore the opinion of the Jury, who for the 2004 vintage tasting included Dirk van der Niepoort, Jean-Luc Thunevin, Stéphane Derenoncourt and Neil Beckett.
 These are experienced and skilled palates, and so for the moment I won’t give up on Reignac.
 Perhaps I should track down a bottle of the 1999 or 2001 instead?
 (14/9/09)